krimuru9336/AI5109-Distributed-Applications/Final Project/Main Document (Module4).md

 **Search Users:**

-Enter Username in searchbar.
+-   Enter Username in searchbar.
 It fetches probable users from database, matching with user entered characters.

-Choosing a user, redirects to chatscreen.
+-   Choosing a user, redirects to chatscreen.

 **Create Group:**

-Choose members\|Group Name\|click create
+-   Choose members\|Group Name\|click create

-Choose group members: Use search bar to search for users.
+-   Choose group members: Use search bar to search for users.
 Choose with checkboxes.

-Cancel anytime or go to previous steps using buttons on left-top.
+-   Cancel anytime or go to previous steps using buttons on left-top.

-Click Next after confirming group members.
+-   Click Next after confirming group members.

-Number of selected members visible.
+-   Number of selected members visible.

-Give groupname and click on create.
+-   Give groupname and click on create.

 **Edit, delete texts:**

+**Media Sharing:**

-Send images
+-   Send images

-Send videos
+-   Send videos

-Send GIFs
+-   Send GIFs

 #### Getting Started